Winter Special: 10% off your next painting project or $500 off $5000 or more! Contact us.

-No one wants to find a hole in their ceiling, but it can happen for various reasons.
-It’s important to deal with the issue promptly and properly; otherwise, you could be facing more serious damage down the line.
+It’s important to deal with the issue promptly and properly; otherwise, you could be facing more serious water damage repairs down the line.
+Here’s what to do—and when to call a professional.

 In this article, we’ll discuss how to handle a hole in your ceiling and what steps you need to take.
 We’ll also provide tips on preventing future holes from forming.
 Read on to learn all about dealing with a hole in your ceiling!